Back

 As mentioned above, MDDS carry a lower level of risk compared to SaMD because they do not directly affect clinical outcomes.

 The risks associated with MDDS are typically related to data integrity, interoperability, and cybersecurity, rather than patient safety.
 In contrast, SaMD involves significantly higher risks because it directly impacts clinical decision-making and patient care.
-By analyzing and interpreting data, SaMD provides actionable medical insights, meaning any error or failure in the software could lead to incorrect diagnoses, ineffective treatments, or harm to the patient.
+By analyzing and interpreting data, SaMD provides actionable medical insights, meaning that any error or failure in the software could lead to incorrect diagnoses, ineffective treatments, or patient harm.

 Regulatory Classification

-Due to the substantial differences in risk between MDDS and SaMD, the regulatory compliance requirements for these systems are distinct.
+Due to substantial differences in risk between MDDS and SaMD, the regulatory compliance requirements for these systems differ.

 MDDS, classified as low-risk devices, are typically categorized as Class I by the FDA and are often exempt from premarket submission requirements.
 Compliance for MDDS primarily involves meeting basic safety, security, and performance standards, with a focus on ensuring data integrity and protecting against breaches.

 On the other hand, SaMD faces much stricter regulatory scrutiny due to its direct influence on patient care and outcomes.
-The classification of SaMD can range from Class I to Class III, depending on its intended use and potential risk to patients.
+SaMD can be classified from Class I to Class III, depending on its intended use and potential risk to patients.
 Higher classifications require extensive premarket submissions, such as 510(k) clearance or premarket approval.
 SaMD development must adhere to international standards and processes, including IEC 62304 for software lifecycle processes and ISO 14971 for risk management.
 This adherence ensures thorough validation, clinical evidence, and ongoing post-market surveillance to maintain compliance and patient safety.

 Development Considerations